BRIDGE BLACK SEA

 Blue Economy Observatory

-Monitor and explore socio-economic trends driving the Black Sea Blue Economy through interactive dashboards, indicators, and country fact sheets
+Monitor and explore socio-economic trends in the Black Sea Blue Economy through interactive dashboards, indicators, and more.

 Data Services